power0matin/discord-twitch-kick-stream-notifier/README.md

 - Increase `CHECK_INTERVAL_SECONDS` (e.g., 120–180) to reduce rate limits
 - Verify the stream is actually in **GTA V** category and the title matches your regex
 - Use `.k status <slug>` or `.t status <login>` to debug matching
+- Use `.health` to see backoff and last errors

 ## FAQ